- International Fees

 Upon successful completion of this course, the student will be able to:

-• Recognize and articulate the distinctions between continuity and change, related to course themes.
+- Recognize and explain the distinctions between continuity and change, related to course themes.
 Define the concepts of context, idea, historical period, cultural distinctions, and enduring human concerns (e.g., the individual's relationship to society, technology, authority), as they relate to the overall course topic.

-• Show an understanding of the nature and scope of methods of inquiry used by two or more disciplines within the social sciences or humanities.
-(GA 12)
+- Describe the nature and scope of methods of inquiry used by two or more disciplines within the social sciences or humanities.

 Related Programs